-Here is how we’re achieving these goals:
+Here is how we work to achieve these goals:

 Install water-saving devices in campus buildings

 We aim to create infrastructure to lessen water waste.
 We’ve installed the following water-saving equipment on campus:

 - Toilets, faucets, and showerheads fitted with low-water-flow fixtures.